Litchilitchy/ZJ-League/README.md

 ##### v3 模型

+### log
+v1: can not be used

+v2: word emd only, 1 image per video, concat

+v3: to be added

+v4: lstm added

+v5: evaluate added

+v6: change concat to element_mul, cross validation added

+v7: 5 image per video, lstm

 ### to do
 concat(x1, x2) -> elemwise_mul(x1, x2)
 1 image -> choose the middle period of the video